opentensor/developer-docs/docs/schedule-key-swap.md

 - This is a free transaction. **However, you need a balance of at least 0.1 TAO in your old coldkey, or one TAO staked, to initiate a coldkey swap to your new coldkey.**
 - **For subnet owners**: You do not need any balance in your old coldkey to initiate a coldkey swap to your new coldkey.
 - **For validators**: If you have 500 TAO or more delegated then you do not need any balance in your old coldkey to initiate a coldkey swap to your new coldkey.
-- **For subnet owners**: Any subnet ownership from your old coldkey will move over to the new coldkey.
+- **For subnet owners**: Any subnet ownership from your old coldkey will move to the new coldkey.
 - The delegated stake will be transferred from your old coldkey to the new coldkey.
 - For those who were staking to a validator from their old coldkey, their staking TAO will transfer to the new coldkey.